GONTRAN CHERRIER Tokyo (Shinjuku Southern Terrace)

 One thing to mention is that their croissant is totally on point.
 Look at those flaky layers!

 Dominque Ansel Bakery offers something a little more chic!
 Located on Omotesando, and a few minutes walk from Omotesando station, this place is hugely popular with tourists and local Japanese women!

-Two unique items here is the Frozen S'more and the Cookie Shot!
+Two other unique items here are the Frozen S'more and the Cookie Shot!
 Say Whaaaattttt!
 I'm just salivating writing about this!
-Nom!
-Nom!
-Nom!